 Erim was an unwanted backwater world before the Rebellion.
 The inhabitants, a

-mix of vilani and vargr, eke out their existence in the twilight band of this
+mix of Vilani and Vargr, eke out their existence in the twilight band of this

 tidelocked world where even there it is 57°C. This former First Imperium